SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 ~~~~~~~~~~~~~~~~~~~~

 The sign of a numeric value can be toggled using a prefixed ``-``,
-known as the *unary minus operator*:
+known as the :newTerm:`unary minus operator`:

 .. testcode:: arithmeticOperators